mblstamps/stamps2022/assembly_and_binning/tutorial_assembly_and_binning.md

 You might come upon [this](https://github.com/Ecogenomics/CheckM/issues/37) github issue.

 The key turns out to be that `Killed` message in the output above, which generally tells you that the computer ran out of memory at this step.
-This is because we "only" have 16 GB of RAM on these computers, and pplacer requires more.
+This is because we "only" have 29 GB of RAM on the Jetstream computers (and less on binder!), and pplacer requires more.

 </details>